-Paul Morico co-chairs the firm's Energy IP Practice Group.
+Paul Morico chairs the firm's Energy IP Practice Group.
 Mr. Morico has broad experience in all areas of intellectual property litigation, including patent, trade secret, trademark and copyright litigation.
-He is a first-chair trial attorney, who has tried major, complex, bet-the-company type cases before judges and juries in the most active patent venues in the United States and before the International Trade Commission, and in Texas State Courts.
+He is a first-chair trial attorney, who has tried major, complex, bet-the-company type cases before judges and juries in the most active U.S. patent venues, before the International Trade Commission, and in Texas State Courts.
 Also, he has been lead counsel in numerous TRO proceedings, temporary injunction proceedings and Markman hearings and in numerous actions before the U.S. Patent Trial and Appeal Board.

 Mr. Morico represents clients in a wide range of industries and technologies including, oil & gas, home appliances and HVAC systems, computer software, semiconductors, nanotechnology DNA sequencing, gene therapy-based cancer treatments and plant genetics.

 Mr. Morico has over 25 years' experience with energy and power-related technologies, including extensive experience with downhole drilling and seismic tools; fracturing equipment and techniques; subsea Christmas trees, wellheads, tubing hangers, connectors, risers and umbilicals; on and offshore platforms and pipelines; on and offshore LNG production facilities; heavy and light gas turbine engines; and alternative and renewable power sources.
 He has represented some of the largest companies in the industry, as well as private equity owned entities and early-stage startups.
 He serves as the General Counsel and as an advisor to Alchemy Sciences, Inc., an early-stage company focused on the development of specialized chemicals for enhancing the production of oil and gas in hard to extract subterranean formations.